-Lou Shields continues the tradition of American music with a solo-performance that pulls in styles of days-gone-by.
-Using his 1931 National Resonator Guitar or Banjo accompanied by a unique front porch style of foot percussion and harmonica, he uses his voice as an extension of the past.
-Lou carries a full sound during live performances while sharing stories, thoughts and experiences with the audience.
-He has toured throughout the United States and Europe for over 20 years and has released 8 full-length albums and 13 EP’s.
+Lou Shields continues the tradition of American music with a performance that pulls in styles of days-gone-by.
+Using his 1931 National Resonator Guitars, 1959 and 1962 Supro/National Electric Guitars or Banjo accompanied by a unique front porch style of foot percussion and harmonica, he uses his voice as an extension of the past.
+Lou carries a full sound during live performances, filling the room with emotion and an early acoustic and electric sound reminiscent of Golden Age Blues and Americana.
+All while sharing stories, thoughts and experiences with the audience.
+He has toured throughout the United States and Europe for over 20 years and has released 9 full-length albums and 13 EP’s.

 In 2015, Lou purchased 15 acres of land and a salvaged wood cabin in the Driftless Region of Southwest Wisconsin (near Viroqua) where he set up an off-grid homestead.
 Lou loves working with wood and reclaimed materials due to his deep connection to the past.
 The homestead is filled with antiques he found on the road from stopping at roadside estate sales and thrift stores.
 In addition to the cabin, Lou has built a screen porch, tiny house, an amazing reclaimed shed and other antique-styled outbuildings.
 Lou hired the Amish to build a barn on his homestead for woodworking and for community music gatherings.
 He also completed a log cabin in 2020 that was built on the high bluff with views of the Kickapoo River.